threatstack/threatstack-terraform/README.md

 #### AWS configuration

-This Terraform input variable is split into 3 sections: required settings, flag settings, and optional settings
+This Terraform input variable is split into 4 sections: required settings, flag settings, optional settings, and how to use an existing cloudtrail with this module

 ##### Required settings